Free Consultation / 24 Hours a Day - (513) 338-1890

 Here, first-time offenders who may have been accused of non-violent charges may be able to avoid a conviction by completing the program.

-The offender will need to plead guilty to the charges, then complete the terms of the pretrial diversion program (i.e., meet conditions including probation, evaluations, diversion classes, etc.) during the time frame determined by the court in exchange for eventually getting the case dismissed.
+The offender must plead guilty to the charges, then complete the terms of the pretrial diversion program (i.e., meet conditions including probation, evaluations, diversion classes, etc.) during the time frame determined by the court in exchange for eventually getting the case dismissed.

 These programs are commonly used for first-time charges for theft, other white-collar crimes, and underage offenses.
-However, pretrial diversion programs are not available to individuals charged with drug crimes in Ohio.
+However, pretrial diversion programs are unavailable to individuals charged with drug crimes in Ohio.

 Ohio Intervention in Lieu of Conviction Programs